AlchemyViewer/Alchemy/indra/newview/linux_tools/client-readme.txt

 Second Life - Linux Beta README -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

-This document contains information about the Second Life Linux client, and isn't meant to serve as an introduction to Second Life itself - please see <http://www.secondlife.com/whatis/>.
+This document contains information about the Alchemy Viewer Linux client, and isn't meant to serve as an introduction to Second Life itself - please see <http://www.secondlife.com/whatis/>.